 When it comes to social media, you can manually search the brands that are in direct competition with you or you can use social listening tools to set up alerts for brand or product mentions.
-Try Ice Rocket and Social Mention to get started, there are a lot of tools out there so you may have to experiment a little to find one that suits you.
+Try Social Mention to get started, there are a lot of tools out there so you may have to experiment a little to find one that suits you.

 Market research is never particularly easy and sometimes it feels a little like everyone is in the loop but you.
 This is especially the case when your budget is tight and you can’t afford to either buy expensive reports or pay a research firm to carry out some work for you.
 But with a little creativity you can find the information that you want and often, performing research in this way means that you come across data that those with larger budget don’t, as they haven’t really done much digging.

 Business takes planning and this means researching everything from your initial idea, to the state of the market and current pricing models.
 Luckily when it comes to the latter, the eCommerce industry is pretty transparent, because it’s forced to be, unlike other businesses such as those providing B2B services.